tekknolagi/ddcg/post.md

 That way we can compare results across the board.
 We won't look at performance (see [my commentary](/inline-caching/#performance-analysis) on performance analysis, which I should probably turn into a separate post).
-Instead we will look at instruction counts as a proxy.
-Maybe someone more enterprising could also count stack spills and loads, too.
+Instead we will look at one or two assembly listings across the different implementations and note the differences.

-Here is the abstract JIT compiler:
+To organize the implementations, we have an abstract JIT that does a lot of the assembler and code management.
+It also has some utility functions like `varAt` that put together the memory addressing mode for a given variable index.

 ```c++
 class JIT : public Evaluator {